Proctitis and Anusitis

 Epidemiology

 The prevalence of proctitis in the general population has not been established through epidemiologic studies.
-However, one can ascertain the incidence of proctitis when analyzing specific disease states.
-For example, patients with ulcerative colitis displayed a 31-50% frequency of proctitis upon diagnosis, depending on age at diagnosis.
-A study in the pediatric ulcerative colitis population demonstrated a significant increase in the occurrence of proctitis in female children as compared with males.
+However, it is possible to ascertain the incidence of proctitis through analysis of specific disease states.
+For example, patients with UC displayed a 31-50% frequency of proctitis upon diagnosis, depending on age at diagnosis.
+A study in the pediatric UC population demonstrated a significant increase in the occurrence of proctitis in female children as compared with males.
 [1] The frequency of chronic radiation-induced proctitis has been reported to be in the range of 2-20% and is influenced by total radiation dose, mode of delivery, and dose fractionation.
 [2]

 Previous